How It Works

 Launch Window

-Reviews published within 60 days of the game's release.
-These are used for the primary disparity score shown on profiles.
+Reviews published within 60 days of release.
+This is the primary disparity window shown on profiles.

 Late Review

-About early reviews: Early reviews are included in disparity calculations and count toward the launch window.
-However, they're marked separately so you can see which critics frequently receive early access—a potential indicator of closer publisher relationships.
+About early reviews: Early reviews are included in disparity calculations and count toward the launch window, but they are marked separately.

 Primary vs. Overall Disparity